Project status updates and reporting

 - Set project milestones to mark major project goals or critical pieces of work that need to be completed in order to advance and/or finish the project.

 - Update the project status regularly.
 Select a color (green, yellow, red) to indicate if a project is “on track," “at risk,” or “off track,”.

 - Use the status builder and highlights to quickly drag and drop details into your update based on the data already in Asana.

-- Use @mentioning to quickly give kudos to teammates and reference work in Asana.
-For example, you could @mention specific tasks in your status update to quickly see what’s been done and what’s up next.
+- Use @mentioning to give kudos to teammates and reference work in Asana.
+For example, you could @mention a task where final designs are attached if they want to see them for reference.

 - Project members will get an Inbox notification when someone posts a new status update, and your Portfolio will be updated in real time so everyone stays in the loop.